guoyu07/rails-itunes-albums-rating-app/README.md

 * Setup your 'Albums' database using the provided schema
 * Run rake import:itunes.
 It will use your 'itunes.txt' to import your albums, by avoiding duplicates.
 * Run your server.
 You'll be able to rate your albums from 8 to 10.
 Feel free to add more options.

+## Sorting

+For albums rated 8 to 10, you can sort them by accessing /list/10 for example.
+It uses the 'sortable' feature of the jQuery UI library.

+## To-Do

+* Working on a way to export your favorite albums in a clean HTML format.
+Example: [http://jthom.as/culture/albums](http://jthom.as/culture/albums)